Skip to Content

 Did you know that Portsmouth is one of the oldest cities in the United States?
 It was settled in 1623 and served as the capital of New Hampshire from 1679 until the middle of the Revolutionary War.

-Beautiful historic buildings, homes, and churches are scattered throughout the downtown area and include New Hampshire’s oldest still-standing house (built in 1664), the stately North Church that towers over downtown (built in 1855), and a collection of 39 historic homes at Strawbery Banke Museum.
+Beautiful historic buildings, homes, and churches are scattered throughout the downtown area and include New Hampshire’s oldest still-standing house (built in 1664), the stately North Church that towers over downtown (constructed in 1855), and a collection of 39 historic homes at Strawbery Banke Museum.
 Did you know that when Portsmouth was first settled by Europeans, it was called Strawbery Banke?

-Pick up a guide and map at the Portsmouth Chamber Visitor Center, and immerse yourself in Portsmouth’s rich cultural heritage as you meander around town.
 In the summer months, you can sign up for a tour guide to take you around the city, but in the winter, you’re on your own!

 Dine Your Way Across the City